XiyingHwang/Graph-Algorithm/README.md

 # Graph-Algorithm
-Please check HW8.pdf for the description of this project.
+Please check HW8.pdf for the descriptions of this project.